eqNj/eqN-PD2-Filter/README.md

 Updated Gheed event with new uniques on applicable items.

 Refactored and condensed large portions of the filter code to improve optimization.

+Completely refactored the filter level structure.
+Consolidated the "Potionless" filter version into the "All-In-One" filter version.
+Added a new "Super Strict" filter level for those whom are exceptionally stingy about their drops.
+[1.12.1]